fyscher/mimik/share/en_CA.ascii/man1/unlink.md

 # Options

-None.
+This utility shall not have any options.

 # Operands

 ## file

-*file* shall be passed, one b  one, to the unlink function.
+*file* shall be passed, one b  one, to the C99 unlink function.

 # Environment Variables